 - The EarthX Omni Globe uses an internal high definition projector to display detailed images on a 48-inch spherical screen.
 A touch-screen kiosk lets visitors choose from dozens of displays in real time: moving ocean current, tsunamis, cloud patterns, air traffic, climate trends, and even examine the solar system.

 The experience is designed to provide visual hands-on learning experiences that enhance what students have already learned in the classroom and align with TEKS requirements.
-Learn more about on-site and outreach programming:
+Contact Education to learn more about on-site and outreach programming.

 The Museum is proud to celebrate Texas Space History, and thanks Space Industry Pioneer Beal Aerospace for their generous support.

 Founded in 1997, Beal Aerospace sought to develop medium- to heavy-lift rockets to launch commercial satellites.
 Through its brief but eventful existence, the company helped lay the foundation for the success enjoyed by the private space industry today.